MatzFan/GRHttp/README.md

 # GRHttp doesn't have a .start method, so it deffers to the GReactor library.
 #
 # This means we are actually calling GReactor.start which can accept a block and hang until it's done.

 GRHttp.start do

    # GRHttp.listen creates a webservice and accepts an optional block that acts as the HTTP handler.

    GRHttp.listen(timeout: 3, port: 3000) do |request, response|
       # if we return a string, the server automatically
       # appends the string to the end of the response

       'Hello World!'
    end

    # We can also add an SSL version of the Hello World...
    # We'll take a longer route:

-   # Create a hendler - an object that responds to #call(request, response)
+   # First, we'll create a hendler - an object that responds to #call(request, response)

    http_handler = Proc.new do |request, response|

       # This time, we won't use short-cuts.
 We'll add are content traditionally:

-      response << 'Hello SSL World!' end
+      response << 'Hello SSL World!'

+   end

-   # We'll set up an SSL service as well.
+   # We'll set up an SSL service using our new handler.

    GRHttp.listen port: 3030, ssl: true, http_handler: http_handler

    # Clear the GReactor's listener stack between examples

    GRHttp.on_shutdown { GRHttp.clear_listeners;  GRHttp.info 'Clear :-)'}

 end